 - Differentiate between unstable and stable patients with arrhythmias

 - Describe clinical characteristics of instability in patients with arrhythmias

-To Register for the PALS Provider Course, please select the date you will attend and then click Add to Cart.
+To Register for the PALS Provider Course, please select the date you will attend, as well as a Textbook option, then click Add to Cart.

 * A 25% non-refundable cancellation fee will be applied to all courses cancelled less than 48 hours in advance.
 Textbooks are nonrefundable.
 Should a student cancel the course and requests a refund, the cost of textbook, shipping, plus the cancellation fee will be deducted from course fee to be refunded.